arurke/layered-scheduler/README.md

 # Layered scheduler
-This fork of Contiki-ng contains the Layered scheduler as presented in [Layered autonomous TSCH scheduler for minimal band occupancy with bounded latency](https://doi.org/10.1002/itl2.255) and evaluated in another paper currently under review.
+This fork of Contiki-ng is based on v4.6 (+ some minor commits, see log) and contains the Layered scheduler:

+1. A version tailored for convergecast traffic pattern, see layered-multi-channel.c.
+It is recommended to check out the tag "layered-convergecast".
+The scheduler was presented in [Layered autonomous TSCH scheduler for minimal band occupancy with bounded latency](https://doi.org/10.1002/itl2.255) and [Experimental Evaluation of the Layered Flow-Based Autonomous TSCH Scheduler](https://doi.org/10.1109/ACCESS.2023.3235267).
+2. A version tailored for heterogeneous traffic patterns, see layered-divergecast.c.
+This scheduler was used in a research paper currently under review.
 Please cite appropriately if using this code.

 The implementation has been made solely for research purposes and has in no way, shape, or form, the qualities needed for commercial use.